jasperkempf/DIY-Synth-DaisySeed-and-PlugData/chapter-04/04-3-hvcc.md

 <img width="313" alt="compiled-mode" src="https://github.com/user-attachments/assets/7b2cf893-de0e-40b8-a1de-602555127de5" />

 When activated, the **object manager will only show heavy-supported objects.** While we can still manually add other objects to our patch, **unsupported ones are marked by a orange outline.** By activating compiled mode, **we can patch freely with the available objects** and **don't need to worry** about compatibility with hvcc.

+We will look at the detailed steps of compiling and flashing a patch with heavy in [chapter 07](chapter-07/07-flashing-a-patch)

 ## Known limitations